 Earth and Atmospheric Sciences encompass the study of the atmosphere, surface and interior of the earth.
-The Department administers nine academic programs: Honors and Specialization in Atmospheric Sciences, Honors and Specialization in Environmental Earth Science, Honors and Specialization in Geology, Honors and Specialization in Paleontology, and BA Major in Human Geography.
-For details on major and minor in Human Geography, see Faculty of Arts listing.
+The Department administers 12 academic programs: Honors and Specialization in Atmospheric Sciences, Honors and Specialization in Geology, Honors and Specialization in Paleontology, BSc Specialization in Planning, BA Major and Minor in Human Geography, and BA Major in Planning.
+For details on the Major and Minor in Human Geography and on the BA Major in Planning, see Faculty of Arts listing.